Soccer Charging Foul

 What does fair charging mean in soccer?

 A fair charge is when a player body checks an opponent shoulder-to-shoulder with their elbows to their sides.
 Each player must have at least one foot on the ground.
-With this in mind, a charging foul is an illegal form of contact between players in which a player body checks an opponent whilst jumping into the other player or using excessive force.
+Meanwhile, a charging foul is an illegal form of contact between players in which a player body checks an opponent whilst jumping into the other player or using excessive force.
 Players may not use their arms at all during a legal charge and may not initiate contact to the back or spinal area.